 Compared to the Dutch panel that published their findings yesterday, the British panel has very limited legal experience and has so far been far less forensic in their questioning.
 Another concern was the short time the panel has with Blair: “They need more than a day to do it properly.”

 Professor Sands also criticised former Blair adviser Alastair Campbell’s performance at the inquiry yesterday, describing how he, “stumbled on a number of issues” and “took his argument too far.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.